jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

   (b) rule 7 of the High Court (Access to Court Documents) Amendment Rules 2009; or (c) rule 5 of the High Court Amendment Rules 2010.
 (2) So far as the enactments referred to in subclause (1)﻿(a) to (c) may be applicable, they continue to have effect as if the Judicature Act 1908 had not been repealed.

+### Part 3 — Provision relating to Judicature (Timeliness) Legislation Amendment Act 2025

+### 13 Section 164A not to apply to existing proceedings
+(1) Section 164A does not apply to civil proceedings tendered for filing before the commencement date.
+(2) In this clause, commencement date means the date on which the Judicature (Timeliness) Legislation Amendment Act 2025 comes into force.
+  - ****